jaymeklein/jaymeklein/README.md

 ### Jayme Klein :snake:
-I'm a passionate full-stack software developer with 3 years of experience and a deep love for Python.
+I'm a passionate full-stack software developer with 3 years of professional experience and a deep love for Python.
 I enjoy building innovative solutions, whether by creating new projects from scratch or contributing to existing open-source initiatives

 In addition to my development skills, I’m committed to making software more accessible by contributing to translations.